• 4,000 firms

 What is a sales pipeline?

-A sales pipeline is a visual depiction of the entire sales process.
-The pipeline is divided into stages and shows where prospects are in their journey.
+A sales pipeline is a visual view of your entire sales process.
+It splits into stages and shows where each prospect stands.

-Sales reps can use the pipeline to see how many deals they can expect to close in a given time period and how close they are to reaching their quota.
+For example, reps can use the pipeline to see how many deals they may close in a set period.
+In addition, they can check how close they are to hitting quota.

 What is a sales pipeline